pmaji/data-science-toolkit/README.md

 ## Introduction

 Welcome!
-The purpose of this repository is to serve as stockpile of statistical methods and modeling techniques, involving everything from educational vignettes on specific topics to tailored functions built to enhance and optimize analyses.
+The purpose of this repository is to serve as stockpile of statistical methods, modeling techniques, and data science tools.
+The content itself includes everything from educational vignettes on specific topics to tailored functions built to enhance and optimize analyses.
+This is and will remain a work in progress, and I welcome all contributions and constructive criticism.
+If you have a suggestion or request, please make use of the "Issues" tab and I will respond expeditiously.

 ## Table of Contents